 The government recently instigated a new core day in prisons and closed down all activity on Friday afternoons in an attempt to save £17 million.
 However, this has also meant that prisoners now spend significantly more time in their cells.
 This neither contributes to their rehabilitation nor helps with a prison’s general culture.

 Two significant ways in which this can be tackled are through prison magazines and radio.
 Writers in Prison Network has been a major champion for setting up prison magazines.
 They offer a forum for the exchange of information and the discussion of issues.
-Governors and staff have the opportunity to explain regime changes or advertise the available activities whether it’s the chaplaincy, the gym, healthcare or education.
-Prisoners can air their views, debate contentious matters in the ‘public’ arena, staff can put their viewpoints in return in open, balanced coverage which, in the words of the Howard League for Prison Reform, creates “a healthy prison”.
+Governors and staff have the opportunity to explain regime changes or advertise the available activities whether it’s the chaplaincy, the gym, healthcare, or education.
+Prisoners can air their views, and debate contentious matters in the ‘public’ arena, and staff can put their viewpoints in return in open, balanced coverage which, in the words of the Howard League for Prison Reform, creates “a healthy prison”.

-With the National Union of Journalists the Network has pioneered the ‘Pathways to Journalism’ course which not only produces prison magazines to a professional standard but carries with it qualifications and transferable skills.
+With the National Union of Journalists, the Network has pioneered the ‘Pathways to Journalism’ course which not only produces prison magazines to a professional standard but carries with it qualifications and transferable skills.
 It contributes both to the prison’s health and to prisoners’ education.

 It’s a logical extension of this approach that leads us to prison radio.
 The very first radio station in prison was at HMYOI Feltham, dating back to 1994.
 Inspired by this, Mary Stephenson, the writer in residence at HMP Channings Wood helped to set up ConAir around 2000.
 Like the magazines, the radio stations not only greatly enhanced communication in the prisons but taught valuable skills to prisoners.

 Radio in prison offers a superb additional tool both for education and communication.
 It has the additional advantage over a printed magazine due to the widespread problem with prisoners’ literacy – around 60% are below Level 1 literacy.
-And because it can be piped direct into the cell it’s immediate and easily accessed by everyone.
+And because it can be piped directly into the cell it’s immediate and easily accessed by everyone.

 In 2006 the charity Prison Radio Association was launched with Phil Maguire as chief executive.
 Patrons include Jon Snow and Shami Chakabarti.

 Gerry Ryan, the Network’s writer in residence at HMP Rye Hill took advantage of the training and support offered by the PRA and started a radio station.
-Among one of the jewels in its first year’s crown was the production of a prison soap which won a first prize in the Koestler Awards.
+Among one of the jewels in its first year’s crown was the production of a prison soap which won first prize in the Koestler Awards.

 The Prison Radio Association itself was named Best New Charity in 2008.
-Partly on the strength of this and encouraged by the results of burgeoning prison radio stations – over 60 are now working with the PRA – the Ministry of Justice has been considering for the last year a proposal to set up a national prison radio station beaming programmes into the cells of more than 140 prisons.
+Partly on the strength of this and encouraged by the results of burgeoning prison radio stations – over 60 are now working with the PRA – the Ministry of Justice has been considering for the last year a proposal to set up a national prison radio station beaming programs into the cells of more than 140 prisons.

-The technical details of how the station will be broadcast has yet to be explained but with most cells now capable of receiving TV through loop systems on the wings the infrastructure to broadcast directly to prisoners is already in place.
+The technical details of how the station will be broadcast have yet to be explained but with most cells now capable of receiving TV through loop systems on the wings the infrastructure to broadcast directly to prisoners is already in place.

 Gerry Ryan and Alistair Fruish, writers in residence at HMP Littlehey, saw the great potential this facility offers and developed a project called Ipad (In-cell Purposeful Activity Development) which proposed using the medium to deliver the creative arts to engage prisoners in recordable purposeful activity while they are locked in their cells.

-At HMP Garth the Network has worked with the prison and its education department to create a Media Centre using video, audio and print to enhance what the regime offers.
+At HMP Garth the Network has worked with the prison and its education department to create a Media Centre using video, audio, and print to enhance what the regime offers.